DOING BUSINESS IN MYANMAR IN 2023

-- Myanmar is a large market of 51 million inhabitants.
-Its population is also one of the youngest amongst Southeast Asian countries and is expected to grow by over 2 million by 2020;
+- Myanmar is a large market of 53 million inhabitants.
+Its population is also one of the youngest amongst Southeast Asian countries;

 - Myanmar is the fastest growing market in Southeast Asia.
-The growth rate of its GDP was recorded at 7.7% in 2014 and is expected to reach 8% per year until 2020;
+The growth rate of its GDP is expected to reach 7.5% in 2020;

 - The World Bank’s US$400m loan to Myanmar will fund infrastructure investment, improving the country’s business environment;

 - Entrepreneurs starting a company manufacturing or importing products in Myanmar will find huge demand for them.
-The economy is currently too feeble to satisfy the basic needs of the local population, resulting in increase of imports (23% in 2014) since the liberalization of the currency regime in 2012.
-This trend is set to continue, as the IMF expects imports to grow at an average of 15% per year until 2020;
+The economy is currently too feeble to satisfy the basic needs of the local population, resulting in increase of imports (15% in 2019) since the liberalization of the currency regime in 2012.
+This trend is set to continue, as the IMF expects imports to grow 13% in 2020;

 - In an effort to modernize the economy, the Myanmar government has recently granted concessions and licenses to foreign corporations.
 For instance, the telecommunication companies Telenor and Ooredoo were recently awarded licenses to equip the country with mobile phones;